CosSGD: Communication-Efficient Federated Learning with a Simple Cosine-Based Quantization: Nonlinear quantization with cosine function

 Further, we then compare the quantization errors between the linear method and ours.
-The biased linear quantization has an error bound of $\frac{b_g}{2^s}=\frac{\cos(b_{\theta})}{2^s}\cdot\|\textbf{g}\|_2$ for all the gradients on $[-b_g,b_g]$, therefore, the condition for that the $k$-th quantization interval from our method has smaller errors than the linear is
+The biased linear quantization has an error bound of $\frac{b_v}{2^s-1}=\frac{\cos(b_{\theta})}{2^s-1}\cdot\|\textbf{v}\|_2$ for all the gradients on $[-b_v,b_v]$.
+Therefore, for the $k$-th quantization interval, our method has smaller errors than the linear if

-In the Eq.~(\ref{eq:error_condition}), only variable $k$ affects the condition, and we compute the number of intervals satisfying Eq.~(\ref{eq:error_condition}).
-From our computation, top $50\%$, $42.9\%$ and $44.1\%$ quantization intervals from our 2-, 4- and 8-bits compression have smaller error bounds than the linear method.
-Interestingly, even though the quantization errors from our method are larger than the linear for most variables in a gradient vector, we are able to show more favorable results.
-This observation and analysis is inspiring to help us understanding gradient quantization that the success of recovering larger gradients precisely plays an critical role for training.
+In the Eq.~(\ref{eq:error_condition}), only variable $k$ affects the result.
+As a result, top $66.6\%$, $40\%$ and $42.35\%$ quantization intervals from our 2-, 4- and 8-bits compression have smaller error bounds than the linear method.
+Interestingly, even though the quantization errors from our method are larger than the linear for most variables in a gradient vector, we are able to show more favorable results with higher model performance in section~\ref{sec:exp}.
+This observation and analysis are inspiring to help us understand gradient quantization in that the success of recovering larger gradients precisely plays a critical role in training.

-Besides, our quantization also has an opposite observation to relevant work in model parameter compression~\cite{zhang2018lqnet}, which learns finer quantization intervals for densely distributed ranges.
-However, the large gradients are rarely distributed, as an example shown in Figure~ \ref{fig:quantization_bound}.
-Consequently, we show compressing gradients requires considering the importance of gradients, instead of their distribution only.
+Besides, our quantization also has an opposite observation to many previous work~\cite{han2015deep_compression,zhang2018lqnet,fu2020tinyscript}, which learns finer quantization intervals for densely distributed ranges.
+However, the large gradients are rarely distributed, as an example shown in Fig.~ \ref{fig:teaser}.
+In contrast, our solution shows the importance of gradients is also critical for preserving high performance, instead of their distribution only.

-\myparagraph{1-bit quantization.} The above quantization is flexible in which the trade-off between precision and compression ratio is allowed to determined by applying the quantization at a variety number of bits.
-When we apply 1-bit compression, the angle vector $\mathbf{\Theta}\in\{b_{\theta},\pi-b_{\theta}\}$, and then the quantized gradient vector $Q_g(\textbf{g})\in\{a\cdot\|\textbf{g}\|_2,-a\cdot\|\textbf{g}\|_2\}$ where $a$ is a scaling constant determined by the bound $b_{\theta}$.
-In particular, we notice that our quantization degenerates to signSGD~\cite{bernstein2018signsgd} if there is no bound and norm considered.